- Degree: Master in Coaching from Johan Cruyff Institute

-Students will developed their unique coaching style, and are able to put this style into practice.
-They are able to present themselves effectively.
+Students will develop their unique coaching style, and will be able to put this style into practice.
+They will be able to present themselves effectively.
 They’ll know what is needed for individual and team success, and how they can manage this.

-LEARNING OUTCOMESAfter completion of the program students have:
+LEARNING OUTCOMESAfter completion of the program the students will have:

 - Profound understanding of the principles of leadership, coaching and team dynamics.
 The ability to effectively handle team dynamics, ‘Building successful teams’.

 - Profound understanding of the personal coaching style; Continuous reflection on behavior and actions.

 - The ability to execute professional coaching sessions (individual / team); Performance Coaching, helping others to reach their full potential in any area in their lives.